General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Safe amalgam removal at Picasso is performed by our general dentistry team under clinical standards set by the founding clinical director.
 Branch assignment is confirmed at booking.

-General Dentist.
+General Dentist, University of Hamburg trained.
 Routine restorative care including composite fillings and amalgam removal under the IAOMT protocol.
+Based at HCMC Thao Dien.

-General Dentist.
+General Dentist, Prosthodontics.
 Restorative dentistry, composite fillings, and rubber dam isolated procedures including SMART-protocol amalgam removal.

 Dr. Emily Nguyen